docker/docs/content/language/python/_index.md

 toc_max: 2
 ---

-The Python getting started guide teaches you how to containerize a Python application using Docker.
-In this guide, you'll learn how to:
+The Python language-specific guide teaches you how to containerize a Python application using Docker.
+In this guide, you’ll learn how to:

-* Create a new Dockerfile which contains instructions required to build a Python image
-* Build an image and run the newly built image as a container
+* Containerize and run a Node.js application
-* Set up volumes and networking
+* Set up a local environment to develop a Python application using containers
-* Orchestrate containers using Compose
-* Use containers for development
-* Configure a CI/CD pipeline for your application using GitHub Actions
+* Configure a CI/CD pipeline for a containerized Python application using GitHub Actions
-* Deploy your application to the cloud
+* Deploy your containerized Python application locally to Kubernetes to test and debug your deployment

-After completing the Python getting started modules, you should be able to containerize your own Python application based on the examples and instructions provided in this guide.

-Let's get started!
+Start by containerizing an existing Python application.

-{{< button text="Build your first Python image" url="build-images.md" >}}
+{{< button text="Containerize a Python app" url="containerize.md" >}}